About the Half Marathon

 For more information on public transportation in Vancouver, please visit the Translink website.

 Please note that the Canada Line (Vancouver’s rapid-transit line) is the most convenient way to get to the Start Line from Downtown Vancouver.
-If you plan to stay Downtown during race weekend, please take the Canada Line, which opens at 4:48am daily and travels between Downtown Vancouver and Oakridge/41st or King Edward stations (preferred stations to get to the Start Line).
+If you plan to stay Downtown during race weekend, please take the Canada Line, which opens at 4:48am daily and travels between Downtown Vancouver and Oakridge/41st station (preferred station to get to the Start Line).

 To accommodate popular demand, the Vancouver International Marathon Society, in partnership with Translink, is offering an optional shuttle service on Race Day for participants staying or living in areas without access to early-morning transit services.